Frequently Asked Questions

 over 25% 6

-Why is there a slot cut in the spillway?
+Why was there a slot cut in the spillway a few years ago?

 Where is the Competition Ski Area?